Our Queens Trucking Accident Lawyers Explain Coronavirus Trucking Changes Including Rule Changes from the FMCSA

 Injured by a Truck Driver in New York?
 Ask Our Queens Trucking Accident Lawyers for Help

-If you or a loved one were seriously injured or if a loved one was wrongfully killed by a truck driver, get our experienced Queens trucking lawyers at Cohen & Cohen Law Group, P.C. on your side.
+If you or a loved one were seriously injured or if a loved one was wrongfully killed by a truck driver, get our experienced Queens trucking lawyers at COHEN & COHEN PERSONAL INJURY LAWYERS, P.C. on your side.
 We do not require any money upfront and only get paid once you get paid.
 Ask for a FREE consultation by dialing 800-247-8164.
 You may also use our convenient and easy-to-use contact us box available here to securely communicate with our firm.
 We are here for you through everything, including a pandemic and serious personal injury accident.
 Call us today to learn what we can do for you and our family.